 Before you take a trip to Italy, you should know the basics of how to order coffee (or caffè).
 There are “rules” surrounding coffee in Italy.
 I know it’s a bit ironic coming from a country that usually doesn’t even mind the rules of the road or stop signs.
 It’s not proper to order a cappuccino after 11 am.
 I was told it’s something to do with dairy on a full stomach.
-This reasoning doesn’t seem to fit either since it’s appropriate to have mozzarella at all times of day.

-The acceptable order after 10 or 11 is a caffé, or what Americans would think of as a shot of espresso.
+The acceptable order after 11 is a caffé, or what Americans would think of as a shot of espresso.
 Caffé might mean coffee in Italian, but the closest thing you can get to regular drip coffee is called an “Americano” which is a shot of espresso with hot water.

 A caffé lungo will also suffice as a regular American style coffee.
 Lungo (meaning long) is where the espresso shot itself is pulled longer and therefore has more water.
 Whether the water is brewed with the espresso or added later doesn’t really matter to me personally, but some people really get worked up over this detail.
 Choose wisely.